Scoliosis Brace Cover

 · Easier and Faster to Use: Traditional braces often secure in the back, which can make them challenging to get on and off quickly by yourself.
 The extra step of taking your undershirt on and off takes even more time.
 A brace cover that stays on the brace itself functions as a single unit, making it easier and quicker to take the brace on and off.
 This is especially helpful during quick changes at school (e.g., before and after P.E. and afterschool sports) or when socializing at sleepovers, etc.

 The Brace Cover wraps around the entire brace inside and outside.
 As you take the brace on and off during the day, the cover stays on the brace itself until you change it for a new one.
 It functions as one unit.
-The cover goes on horizontally like a “sock” or slip-on tube with slits for the straps.
+The cover goes on horizontally like a “sock” or pillowcase with slits for the straps and buttons for the open side.

 Brace Cover Objective: